curityio/account-linking-recipes/README.md

 ./apply-use-case.sh ./config/3-configure-external-accounts.xml
 ```

-The [External Account Identity Behavior](doc/3-external-account-behavior.md) document explains how identity data is used.
+The [External Account Identity Behavior](doc/3-external-account-behavior.md) document explains this flow and its associated data.

 ## Use Case 4: Migrating to Passwordless